 - For a delicious journey through the regional specialty foods of Italy, I really recommend Elizabeth Minchilli’s book Eating My Way Through Italy (which is currently on sale, for less than $17).
 From truffle hunting to the secrets behind tortellini and why Parmigiano-Reggiano is so special, this book is a chapter-by-chapter look at the foods of Italy, with easy-to-recreate recipes.

 - And just for fun – why let wine bottles weigh you down?
-I want some of these Wine2Go- Foldable wine bottles for future picnics!
+I want some of these Wine2Go- Foldable wine bottles for future picnics! (and you can snag 20% off if you join their mailing list).

 As a bonus – if you are coming to Rome in person, you can surprise your favorite foodie with a Taste of Testaccio Tour.
 That’s my neighborhood, and so obviously I think it is the absolute best place to eat in the entire city!
-(PLUS, the tours are 20% off today only – using the Cyber Monday code CYB2018)

 Is there anything else on your Italian food gift list?